-Done right, trading stocks can be an effective way of accumulating wealth, and a well-chosen, balanced stock portfolio could be a ticket to a stable passive income.
-Read on for a beginner’s guide to trading stocks, and we’ll help you turn the jargon into actionable knowledge.
+While investing in stocks presents a risk to capital, it can also be an effective way of accumulating wealth, and a well-chosen, balanced stock portfolio has the potential to be a ticket to a stable passive income.
+Read on for our beginner’s guide to trading stocks, and we’ll help you turn the jargon into actionable knowledge.

 - What is the stock market and how does stock trading work?

-- How does an investor make money trading stocks?
+- How can an investor potentially make money trading stocks?

 - What does it take to start trading stocks?